Sage-Bionetworks/portalsDocs/articles/tables.md

 ## Changing or Adding Columns

-{% include note.html content="To be compatible across multiple languages the common practice of using dots (.) in column names in R is not supported in Synapse Tables." %}
 **Adding new columns**

 To add columns, click on the **Schema** button.
 From there, select the **Edit Schema** button and then add columns using the **Add Column** button located at the bottom of the pop-up.
+Note that to be compatible across multiple languages the common practice of using dots (.) in column names in R is not supported in Synapse Tables.
 <br>
 <img id="image" src="/assets/images/table_updating_columns.png">

+{% include warning.html content="Column names must be 256 characters or less.
+There are three reserved words that cannot be used: ROW_ID, ROW_VERSION, ROW_ETAG (case insensitive)." %}

 **Deleting columns**